MailTape/MailTape-v1/_posts/2020-07-19-Bison-Bisou.md

 Anaïs G: **"** **"**

 <p id="outroduction">That's all for this morning!
 Thank you so much for listening with us.
-Thank you to Bison Bisou for this selection, and to Anthony for this episode's fantastic illustration.</p>
+Thank you to Bison Bisou for this selection, and to Anthony Dujardin for this episode's fantastic illustration.</p>